 Some of our projects will be funded through the European Social Fund (ESF).
 These projects will help unemployed people and low paid workers to gain the skills they need to find jobs and progress their careers.

 They will also help small businesses to upskill their workforces.
 All ESF projects focus on helping people who face barriers to overcome them.
 They work with communities, businesses, charities and educators to do this supportively.

-We will shortly be launching a tendering process to award the Mayor's European Social Fund (ESF) 2019-23 programme.
 We expect to procure a range of skills and employment programmes for adults and young Londoners who are furthest from the labour market and those who face in-work poverty.
-These project have been developed to respond to priorities identified within the London Economic Action Partnership's (LEAP) European Structural Investment Fund strategy, the Mayor's Skills for Londoners Strategy and other statutory Mayoral strategies.
+These projects have been developed to respond to priorities identified within the London Economic Action Partnership's (LEAP) European Structural Investment Fund strategy, the Mayor's Skills for Londoners Strategy and other statutory Mayoral strategies.